mattybwoy/Cooking-with-Martha/README.md

 </h1>

 ## Objective
 To create a recipe book using Cardslider.
-New recipes can be added and also deleted, existing recipes can be searched.
+New recipes can be added and also deleted, recipes can be searched for by category.

 ## Progress